Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Introduction

-In this work, we analyze the challenges associated with applying the EnKF to compressible flows with shocks and propose a simple yet effective approach.
-We show that the degradation of the EnKF near shocks can be traced to a fundamental mechanism: Uncertainty associated with discontinuities induces strongly multimodal ensemble statistics in physical space, violating the assumptions underlying the EnKF and leading to spurious oscillations and nonphysical updates.
+In this work, we analyze the challenges associated with applying the stochastic EnKF to compressible flows with shocks and propose a simple yet effective approach.
+We show that the degradation of the EnKF near shocks can be traced to a fundamental mechanism: uncertainty in the shock locations induces strongly bimodal forecast distributions in physical space, violating the assumptions underlying the EnKF and leading to spurious oscillations and nonphysical updates.
 This mechanism is illustrated using a hyperbolic-tangent surrogate shock as a diagnostic example.
 Motivated by this insight, we propose performing EnKF updates in an alternative representation and develop the \emph{neural EnKF}, which carries out the analysis step in the neural network parameter space (hereafter referred to as the \emph{neural space}).
 In this approach, each ensemble member is represented by a deep neural network, with a shared architecture across all members, whose weights (and biases) implicitly encode the underlying flow features.
 The networks are trained progressively along a nearest-neighbor chain constructed from physical-space similarity to maintain well-behaved ensemble statistics in the neural space.
 Observations in physical space, such as pressure measurements, are assimilated by updating the network weights, yielding an analysis ensemble of networks whose reconstructed flow fields better reflect the data while preserving sharp flow features.
-We assess the DA performance of the neural EnKF through a series of systematic numerical experiments, including the inviscid Burgers’ equation, a shock tube problem, and a 2D blast wave case.
+We assess the DA performance of the neural EnKF through a series of systematic numerical experiments, including the inviscid Burgers’ equation, the Sod shock tube problem, and a 2D blast wave case.
 These test cases demonstrate the neural EnKF’s ability to perform robust DA in shock-laden flows.